argoproj/argo-helm/charts/argo-cd/README.md

 ### 1.8.0 to 2.0.0

-`controller.extraArgs`, `repoServer.extraArgs` and `server.extraArgs`  are not arrays of strings intead of a map
+`controller.extraArgs`, `repoServer.extraArgs` and `server.extraArgs`  are now arrays of strings intead of a map

 What was
 ```